li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

 #### 1.4.2 Cut Household Income Groups

-Originally, the distribution of log(Household Income)- our response variable- was bimodal and had a median of 412,647 dollars.
-It almost looks like 3 separate distributions:
+Originally, the distribution of Household Income- our response variable- was bimodal and had a median of 412,647 dollars.
+A plot of household income in natural units reveals very little information, due to a scattering of very high incomes which blow up the range of the plot.
+However, a logged plot reveals that household income almost looks like 3 separate distributions:

 ![](final-writeup_files/figure-gfm/nonfilt-income-plot-1.png)<!-- -->